MicrosoftDocs/Viva/Viva/sales/install-viva-sales.md

 > - It can take up to 24 hours for the add-in to show up for your users.

-## Minimum privileges required to use Viva Sales
+## Privileges required to use Viva Sales

 Viva Sales applies your organization's existing CRM access controls and user permissions.
-Users must have the correct permissions to view, update, and create records in their CRM systems.
+Users must have the correct permissions to view, update, and create records in their CRM systems from Viva Sales.

+### Additional privileges required for Dynamics 365 customers

-By default, Sales Manager and Salesperson security roles are created out-of-the-box.
-If you are using Dynamics 365 Sales as your CRM system, you can create custom security roles and assign the required privileges as per your company policy.
-Additionally, you must assign the following privileges to the custom security role to use Viva Sales.
+If you are using the out-of-the-box Salesperson and Sales Manager security roles, Viva sales privileges are added automatically.
+If you are using custom security roles, you must assign the following privileges to the custom security role to use Viva Sales.

+Viva Sales users must have the following privileges in their security roles to use Viva Sales.

 |Table  |Functionality  |Privileges  |
 |---------|---------|---------|